UPPMAX/NAISS_Slurm/docs/cluster.md

 ![batch system](../images/batch_system.png){: style="width: 400px;float: right"}

-In general, jobs are run with a batch- or queueing system.
+In general, jobs are run with a batch- or queuing system.
 There are several variants of these, with the most common working by having the user log into a "login node" and then assembling and submitting their jobs from there.